h8go/eye_tracking_rl/README.md

 First, the contents of the branches are described Then, the working of the algorithm is explained late.

-Here is the the description :
+Here is the description of the branches:
-- master : Perturbation saliency for DQN for any game
+- master : Perturbation saliency for DQN for any game with high and low resolution
+- all_saliency_maps : Full resolution perturbation saliency, gradient saliency and approximation saliency (non optimized)
--
+- dqn_pert